LucasBorboleta/mikjersi-certu/README.md

 # Mikjersi certu

 The Python package *mikjersi_certu* provides a GUI and a rules engine for playing the *Mikjersi* board-game, which is a micro-variant of [*Jersi*](https://github.com/LucasBorboleta/jersi) board-game.
-The rules of Mikjersi are those of Jersi, but with the following changes:
+The rules of Mikjersi are those of Jersi, but with the following changes (https://github.com/LucasBorboleta/mikjersi):

 - **Board** -- The board is made of 5x5 squared cells.
 - **Moves** -- The moves are only vertically and horizontally, but not along diagonal.